Flamacue/flamacue.github.io/_posts/2017-03-28-My-First-Kernel-Module.md

 Cool stuff right?!
 Ok not really THIS stuff, but knowing these basics is crucial to being able to develop useful kernel modules.

 If you're interested in writing your own kernel modules check out [The Eudyptula Challenge](http://www.eudyptula-challenge.org).
 But hurry and sign up fast because once they reach 20,000 people, the challenge will be closed to the public.
 It's a cool website that sends you tasks to complete via email involving kernel development.
 It also trains you to submit your solutions the true Linux way.
-Once I'm finished with the challenge, hopefully I can write my very official patch.
+Once I'm finished with the challenge, hopefully I can write my very own official patch.

 Overall I'm happy that I've decided to embark on this journey to kernel space (cooler than kerbal space).
 I think it will end up improving my every day coding skills, and who knows, it may spark some new systems programming interests I didn't know I had in me.